Snyder Preserve Plant Walk

 The Arboretum Project at Snyder Preserve is designed to transform this vibrant ecosystem into a living classroom.
 The project's centerpiece is a Plant Walk featuring native flora, each identified by signage with QR codes linking to detailed web pages.
 These pages contain comprehensive information about the botanical characteristics, ecological roles, and ethnobotanical values of each species.

-Goals of the UArizona Campus Arboretum Project:
+Goal of the Campus Arboretum Project:

 Educational Outreach: